What Are Visual Themes? What Can I Do With Them?

 • Changing the color of the carets on your site header and dropdown menu to one of your primary logo colors can add a lot of visual flair to your navigation bar.
 Try it out!

-• Choosing Your Colors
+• Choosing your colors

 • Select three or four distinct colors for your visual theme based on your brand.
 A simplified color palette not only makes themes easier to manage, it also results in a focused look that is easily recognizable.